zulip/zulip/docs/documentation/user.md

 are usually linked from `static/images/help/`.

-This means that you can contribute to the Zulip user documentation by just adding to or editing the collection of markdown files under `templates/zerver/help`.
+This means that you can contribute to the Zulip user documentation by just adding to or editing the collection of Markdown files under `templates/zerver/help`.
 If you have the Zulip development environment setup, you simply need to reload your browser on `http://localhost:9991/help/foo` to see the latest version of `foo.md`